-Japan The Japan Tourism Agency (JTA), A Tourism Council, which came into established in October 2008 as effect in April 2013 under the an extra-ministerial bureau of arrangements of JTA.
-Members of the Ministry of Council, a maximum of 15, are Land, Infrastructure.
-Transport and appointed by the Commissioner of JTA from among individuals who Tourism. oversees administration of the tourism possess knowledge and experience policy.
-The agency, led by a relating to the field of tourism.
-Their Commissioner, represents the term of office is initially for one year, government of Japan in all but they can be re-appointed for a matters concerning tourism. further term.
-In June 2013, the Promotion of Japan as a tourism Ministerial Council on the Promotion destination is conducted in coof Japan as a Tourism-Oriented operation with the public and Country, hosted by the Prime private sectors.
-In June 2013, the Minister, approved a new tourism government set as a new target strategy, the objective to attract 20 million international visitors by 2030.
+Agency (JTA), established in October 2008 as an extra-ministerial bureau of the Ministry of Land, Infrastructure, Transport and Tourism, oversees the administration of the tourism policy.
+The agency, led by a Commissioner, represents the government of Japan in all matters concerning tourism.
+Promotion of Japan as a tourism destination is conducted in co-operation with the public and private sectors.
+In June 2013, the government set as a new target the objective to attract 20 million international visitors by 2030.
 The Tourism Strategy and International Tourism Divisions were formed to bring together policies necessary to achieve this goal.
 In addition, an Inbound Policy Promotion Office was created.